GoogleCloudPlatform/community/tutorials/serverless-grafana-with-iap/index.md

 You can easily deploy the setup with minimal effort; most of it is done through a Terraform script.
 Here is what happens in the background:

-First, all required APIs are enabled by the Terraform script, e.g. IAM, Cloud Run, Compute, IAP, SQL.
-Hence you don't need to worry about this step.
+First, all [required APIs are enabled by the Terraform script](./code/main.tf#L10), e.g. IAM, Cloud Run, Compute, IAP, SQL.
+This is necessary to allow the usage of those API during the deployment in your project.

 Grafana requires a database for storing users, roles, datasources and dashboards.
-Therefore, a CloudSQL instance is created.
+Therefore, [a CloudSQL instance is created](./code/cloudsql.tf#L48).
 The password for the database user is placed in Secret Manager, for secured access.
 We decided to use a MySQL micro instance, since only a small amount of data stored in MySQL.

-Then, the Cloud Run container is deployed using the GCR mirror of the Grafana container image and started.
-The script also passes required environment variables to the container, such as information about the database connection, and auth proxy.
+Then, the [Cloud Run container is deployed](./code/main.tf#L28) using the GCR mirror of the Grafana container image and started.
+The script also [passes required environment variables to the container](./code/main.tf#L134), such as information about the database connection, and auth proxy.

 To make sure your Grafana dashboard is useful, a datasource for Google Cloud Monitoring is provisioned as well.
 We use [Grafanas provisioning mechanism](https://grafana.com/docs/grafana/latest/administration/provisioning/) for that, which discovers data sources and dashboards from the disk.
 Since Cloud Run instances don't have persistent volumes at the moment, we can't just place the datasource and dashboard file into the filesystem.
-As a workaround, the file is added as a secret to Secret Manager and then copied to the required location so Grafana can pick up the data source correctly.
+As a workaround, [the file is added as a secret to Secret Manager](./code/main.tf#L171) and then [mounted to the required location](./code/main.tf#L65) so Grafana can pick up the data source correctly.
 Et voila, you now have mock data in your dashboard!
 An alternative could be to use [GCS Fuse](https://cloud.google.com/run/docs/tutorials/network-filesystems-fuse), which allows mounting a GCS bucket into the filesystem, but this requires modifying the Docker image.

 To access your Grafana dashboard, Cloud Load Balancer is configured to service HTTPS traffic from CloudRun using a Serverless Network Endpoint Group (NEG) as backend service.
-Identity-Aware Proxy (IAP) is integrated with the Load Balancer backend service.
+[Identity-Aware Proxy (IAP) is integrated with the Load Balancer backend service](./code/lb.tf#L50).
 Client ID and secret are passed to the Load Balancer configuration.
 IAP provides headers containing the authorization information to applications secured with it ([link to documentation](https://cloud.google.com/iap/docs/signed-headers-howto)).
 Grafana provides the [functionality](https://grafana.com/docs/grafana/latest/auth/auth-proxy/) to receive exactly such header information for authentication.

 ### Before you begin